The global mobility of people shifted the definition of expatriation which is becoming obsolete.

 In addition to this, there is a visible trend towards the regionalization of centers of excellence.
 Whereby people know that if they incur in need to recieve any specific medical treatment, there are a number of recognized centers of excellence around the world that they need to have access to.

-As a result, the traditional concept of health insurance for expatriates in itself is becoming global.
+As a result, the traditional concept of health insurance for expatriates in itself is changing and becoming global.

 The evolution of international health insurance

 If you think about it, there are several forms of insurance today which are already global by definition.
 In that, if you have your life insurance or your disability insurance in case of an event that triggers that particular insurance, you are covered worldwide.

 Healthcare is following the same trend.
 We are witnessing a transitional private medical insurance.
 It is a market that keeps growing because the needs of the customers keep evolving and because a wider class of customers are entering this market.
 They are not defined by their nationality status by the domicile status or by their assignment.
 They are defined by their needs.
 Since they live globally and they need a health insurance that follows them and their families wherever they are.